Cghlewis/crystal_site/content/blog/joins/index.markdown

 ## Types of joins

 In general, there are two ways to combine our data, horizontally or vertically.
-When linking or joining data horizontally we are matching rows by one or more variables (i.e., keys), making a wider dataset (adding more columns).
-When joining vertically, column names are matched and datasets are stacked on top of each other, making a longer dataset (adding more rows).
+When linking or joining data horizontally we are matching rows by one or more variables (i.e., keys), making a wider dataset (adding columns).
+When joining vertically, column names are matched and datasets are stacked on top of each other, making a longer dataset (adding rows).
 Joins can be done in many different programs (e.g., SQL, R, Stata, SAS).
 Most of this post will be applicable to any language, but examples in R will be provided.

 ### Horizontal joins